npm/npm/doc/folders.md

 ### prefix Configuration

-The `prefix` config defaults to node's `process.installPrefix`.
-On most systems, this is `/usr/local`.
+The `prefix` config defaults to the location where node is installed.
+On most systems, this is `/usr/local`, and most of the time is the same as node's `process.installPrefix`.

 When the `global` flag is set, npm installs things into this prefix.
 When it is not set, it uses the root of the current package, or the